 There are five different types of abiotic Components.
 These are:

-Temperature: A rise in temperature can change the development in an animal, can cause changes in metabolic activity and much more.
+A rise in temperature can change the development of an animal, can cause changes in metabolic activity, and much more.
 All organisms can tolerate a certain range of temperature and how extreme temperatures lead to stressful conditions.

-Atmosphere: The atmosphere has important components like oxygen and carbon dioxide, which animals and plants breathe to live and combine them to produce carbohydrate, other organic materials, parts of DNS and proteins.
+The atmosphere has important components like oxygen and carbon dioxide, which animals and plants breathe to live and combine to produce carbohydrates, other organic materials, parts of DNS, and proteins.

-Wind: The wind direction and speed in an area affects its temperature and humidity.
-Very high wind speeds, often in mountainous areas can be the reason behind stunted plant growth.
+The wind direction and speed in an area affect its temperature and humidity.
+Very high wind speeds, often in mountainous areas, can be the reason behind stunted plant growth.
 Wind also carries seeds and aids in pollination.

-We will discuss about the abiotic factors of these ecosystems in the following:
+We will discuss the abiotic factors of these ecosystems in the following:

-Desert Abiotic Factors: Due to low rainfall, deserts develop ecosystems which are very distinguishable from another environment.
+Desert Abiotic Factors: Due to low rainfall, deserts develop ecosystems that are very distinguishable from other environments.
 IT covers 20% of the earth’s surface and that includes Antarctica.
-Extreme temperature swings are often observed in deserts as open-air and water vapour stabilises the temperature.
+Extreme temperature swings are often observed in deserts as open-air and water vapour stabilise the temperature.